 Most of the studies had limited their studies to analyze one dimension.
-But studying two or three dimensions broaden, deepen and expand the understanding evaluation disparity and of (Fisher, Johnson, Smeeding& Thompson, 2017).
-Income disparity is generating consequences and social implications between different groups.
+But studying two or three dimensions broaden, deepen and expand the understanding and evaluation of disparity Smeeding& (Fisher.
+Johnson.
+Thompson.
+2017).
+Income disparity generating is consequences and social implications between different groups.
 The high inequality level within a country generally shows high levels of crimes and social insecurity, especially for lower income people.
 Compared to higher income people, lower income groups face high level of injustice (Wilkinson & Pickett, 2009).
 Disparity in income can be identified between same group, different groups or countries in different periods of time (Lambert & Aronson, 1993).
 Sapolsky (2005) mentioned that countries with high income inequality is associated with health care problems such as, only the high income groups can access to healthcare services and therefore, low income groups are facing more health problems.
-As already mentioned countries with high income disparities face important social problems, with unrest, social instability and crime at the frontline and all of weaken social those the instability or cohesion of a country (Wilkinson & Pickett, 2009).
+As already mentioned countries with high income disparities face important social problems, with unrest, social instability and crime at the frontline and all of those weaken the social instability or cohesion of a country (Wilkinson & Pickett, 2009).

 Disparity in income, in economic context undermines aggregate demand for goods and services.
 Therefore, it affects consumption negatively.
-Furthermore, the disparity in income is related with high level of unemployment causing more household debt (Quintana & Royuela, 2012).
+Furthermore, disparity in income is related with high level of unemployment causing more household debt (Quintana & Royuela, 2012).
 However, globally disparity in income is a major issue which should be concerned more.
 Many countries failed to reduce income inequality within country and therefore this inequality benefit wealthy and hurts poor (Atkinson & Morelli, 2011).
 In the world many developed as well as developing countries are experiencing increases in inequality within country since 1980s.
-The expanding of income disparity has gone hand in hand with the period of increasing countries exposure to globalization via cross border flows of goods, services, capital and labour.
+The expanding of income disparity has gone hand in hand with the period of increasing countries exposure globalization via cross border flows of goods, services, capital and labour.